alanshuo123/AMACollision/readme.md

 # AMACollision

 This is a repository for the paper "AMACollision: An Advanced Framework for Testing Autonomous Vehicles Based on Adversarial Multi-Agent". **AMACollision** is a multi-agent adversarial testing platform built on top of the **Carla** Autonomous Driving simulator and Macad-Gym.
-The demo for **AMACollision** in finding safety-critical scenarios is presented below:

 Here is the overview of **AMACollision**: